Jeehut/TiryakiDemoApp/Context/Features/001-WerwolfGame/Tech.md

 - **GameModel**: @Observable central state manager containing players, roles, current phase, and game logic with private information protection
 - **Game Views**: SwiftUI view hierarchy for setup, gameplay phases, voting, and results with clear visual design
 - **Role System**: Enumeration-based role definitions with capabilities, win conditions, and night action logic
-- **Device Passing Interface**: Custom UI patterns with clear visual cues and privacy protection during player transitions
+- **Device Passing Coordinator**: Manages turn-based device handoff with explicit instructions for who takes device when, what they do, and when to pass it on
+- **Instruction System**: Clear, prominent guidance for current player actions and device passing protocol

 ### Data Flow
 Unidirectional data flow with GameModel as single source of truth.
 User actions flow up through view callbacks to GameModel methods, state changes automatically trigger SwiftUI view updates.
 Private information (roles, votes) accessed through computed properties that filter data based on current player context.
 No persistence required - all game data exists in memory during active session only.